 The library has over 35,000 books, magazines, audiobooks and movies for all ages and interests.
-Special items include local history books, microfilmed copies of historic area newspapers, playaways and large print books.
-We also provide access to downloadable audio and digital materials using the Overdrive and Libby apps.
+Special items include local history books, digital copies of historic area newspapers, playaways and large print books.
+We also provide access to downloadable audio and digital materials using the Libby app.
 Access the list of items in our catalog.

 The library has 14 Public Computers for patron use for accessing the internet and some Office products.
 Patrons must read, agree to and sign the Internet Usage Policy to use computers.